 Connections

 Oil pulling is one of the foundational practices of dinacharya, the Ayurvedic daily routine.
-It pairs naturally with tongue scraping and is part of the morning sequence that prepares the body and mind for the day.
+It pairs naturally with tongue scraping (which clears the surface before the swish) and abhyanga (which extends the same oil-as-medicine logic to the rest of the body).
+For the herb-infused variations — clove, neem, calamus — see the broader herbs section.
 Browse all of Ayurveda for more daily practices and constitutional guidance.

 Further Reading